 The amortization method used to determine the Statutory contributions is designed to collect more than the tread water level and, therefore, gradually pay down the UAL.
-However, appropriated contributions have consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of about \$683 million over the last 10 years.
-The baseline projections assume the State appropriates 80% of the Statutory contribution in FYE 2021, and increases the percent by 10% a year, until reaching 100% of the Statutory contribution beginning with FYE 2023, at which time contributions are projected to be greater than the tread water level.
+However, appropriated contributions have consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of about \$587 million over the last 10 years.
+The baseline projections assume the State appropriates 100% of the Statutory contribution beginning in FYE 2022, at which time contributions are projected to be greater than the tread water level.

 Contribution risk is the potential for actual future contributions to deviate from expected future contributions.
-The charts on the following page illustrate the impact on projected future funded status and contribution amounts if the State appropriation remains at 70% of the Statutory contribution for each year in the future, rather than gradually increasing to 100% of the Statutory contribution.
-In illustrating contribution risk sensitivity, we assume the State's appropriation percent remains at the current level of 70%.
+The graphs on the following page illustrate the impact on projected future funded status and contribution amounts if the State appropriation remains at 78% of the Statutory contribution for each year in the future, rather than increasing to 100% of the Statutory contribution.
+In illustrating contribution risk sensitivity, we assume the State's appropriation percent remains at the current level of 78%.
+The gold outline in the bottom graph shows the State's full Statutory contributions with the shaded portion showing the anticipated appropriated amount.

 This scenario shows both the Statutory and appropriated contributions gradually increasing over time.
 The Statutory contributions quickly exceed the baseline.
 The appropriated contributions are below the baseline initially but eventually grow to reach to the same level, but with a much lower funded ratio.
-The funded ratio at the end of the projection period is 52% compared to 92% under the baseline projections.
+The funded ratio at the end of the projection period is 61% compared to 93% under the baseline projections.

-State Appropriates 70% of Statutory Contribution for Fiscal Year Ending June 30, 2021 and Thereafter
+State Appropriates 78% of Statutory Contribution for Fiscal Year Ending June 30, 2022 and Thereafter